Image Source: https://vintagegardensweddingchapel.com/setting-a-wedding-budget.html

 4. Guest List

 Who will you want to be with you on your special wedding day?
 Be realistic about the number of guests to avoid stress later on.
-Your budget and venue will determine the decision in how many guests will be at your wedding.
+Your budget and venue will determine the decision to how many guests will be at your wedding.
 Consider a list of people such as family, friends, work colleagues, and then their plus ones.
 It would be a great idea to talk to both sides of the family about the guest lists so that there are no surprises.
 Make sure your invites are sent out early so that people can RSVP and you can approximate the number of people who can and cannot attend.

 Image Source: https://www.pinterest.com/pin/213428469824140472/